kpashindla25/python-core-ems-Hamza-Suleman/README.md

 - Add print-outs inside the exception class (Complete)

-- Add more information for each attendee
+- Add more information for each attendee (Complete! - This was tough lol)

 - Add a message to the user if they try to list events but there aren't any (Complete)